Die Technology – applications

 Application areas of SPE solutions

-Single Pair Ethernet is ideal for infrastructure applications in mechanical and plant engineering, process technology and building infrastructure.
+Single Pair Ethernet is ideal for infrastructure applications in mechanical and plant engineering, process technology, building infrastructure and many more.

 The big advantage: